Fine Lakes Township, St. Louis County, Minnesota

 Fine Lakes Township is a township in Saint Louis County, Minnesota, United States.
 The population was 134 at the 2010 census.

 State Highway 73 (MN 73) serves as a main route in the township.
 Other routes include Prairie Lake Road and Hingeley Road.

+The town was named after its "numerous little lakes" by its settlers.

 Geography

 According to the United States Census Bureau, the township has a total area of 35.9 sqmi; 34.1 sqmi is land and 1.8 sqmi, or 4.99%, is water.

 Fine Lakes Township is located in the southwest part of Saint Louis County.

 The Ahmik River, Mirbat Creek, and Hasty Brook all flow through Fine Lakes Township.

 The Prairie River briefly enters the southwest part of the township and flows into Prairie Lake.

 The southeast corner of Fine Lakes Township is located within the Fond du Lac State Forest.

 Adjacent townships, cities, and communities

 The following are adjacent to Fine Lakes Township :